 The City in a national context

-Based on industry mix and relative occupational wage levels it is estimated that economic activity (GDP) generated in the City in 2011/12 was approximately $100 billion, representing 7.5% of the total national economy in Australia, over 30% of the Sydney metropolitan economy and almost ¼ of the entire GDP for NSW.
+Based on industry mix and relative occupational wage levels it is estimated that economic activity (GDP) generated in the City in 2014/15 was approximately $110 billion, representing over 7% of the total national economy in Australia, over 30% of the Sydney metropolitan economy and over 20% of the entire GDP for NSW.

 There are over 21,500 separate business establishments located within the City.
 A large number of the top 500 companies in Australia are located in the City from the 41% that are located in NSW alone.

 Overall the City has a working population that is just under 4% of the total workforce in Australia.